 Routing Convergence and Routing Protocol Algorithms

 Routing protocol algorithms can be tweaked to exponentially back off and deal with bulk information.
-However, no matter how many timers you do, the more data in the routing databases, the longer convergence times.
-The primary way to reduce network convergence is to reduce the size of your routing tables by accepting just a default route, creating a flooding boundary domain, or some other configuration method.
+However, no matter how many timers you use, the more data in the routing databases, the longer the convergence times.
+The primary way to reduce network convergence is to reduce the size of your routing tables by accepting just a default route, creating a flooding boundary domain, or using some other configuration method.

 For example, a common approach in OSPF to reduce the size of routing tables and flooding boundaries is to create OSPF stub areas.
 OSPF stub areas limit the amount of information in the area.
 For example, EIGRP limits the flooding query domain by creating EIGRP stub routers and intelligently designing aggregation points.
 Now let us revisit the components of routing convergence: